|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 -Explain what fraction of teens use IM to say things they don’t want to say in face-to-face conversations with their peers.

--Explain three tips to help stop cyberbullying or to prevent it from happening again.
+-Name three tips to help stop cyberbullying or to prevent it from happening again.

--Explain four steps regarding how to fight back against cyberbullies.
+-Name four steps regarding how to fight back against cyberbullies.

 -Explain what might tempt bullies to new levels of cruelty.

--Explain why some students are reluctant to tell adults about the anxiety they endure at the hands of cyber enemies.
+-Explain why are some students reluctant to tell adults about the anxiety they endure at the hands of cyber enemies.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."